brentoboy/git-tutorial/README.md

 Sooner or later, you are going to have a merge conflict.

 	git mergetool
-When you have a conflict, you can use "git mergetool" to open up a gui merge tool, and manually merge the changes.
+When you have a conflict, you can use "git mergetool" to open up a GUI merge tool, and manually merge the changes.

 As an alternative you can just edit the files yourself.
 The message that tells you there were merge conflicts will tell you what files had issues.
 If you open those files, you'll find sections blocked off with stuff like >>>>>>>>> and <<<<<<<<<.
 You have to fix those areas, and save your changes.